Sharma-sec/past-projects-2024/README.md

 # past-projects-2024
-major projects list before 2024 August
+My Major projects list before 2024 August.
+Projects are not public due to non-disclosure agreement.